 For another helpful resource, be sure to grab this helpful eBook:

 Make Great Presentations (Free eBook Download)

-We have the perfect compliment to this tutorial, which will walk you through the complete presentation process.
+We've got the perfect complement to this tutorial.
+It'll walk you through the complete presentation process.

 Download our new eBook: The Complete Guide to Making Great Presentations.
 It's available for free with a subscription to the Tuts+ Business Newsletter.

 Learn how to write your presentation, design it like a pro, and prepare it to present powerfully.

 Design a Presentation With Perfect PowerPoint Slide Size Today